jafudi/flexpair/README.md

 - no additional software: use your favorite web browser
 - keep your private space private: no webcams involved

-## Potential Use cases

-- Consultancies working remote on their clients data
-- Job sharing
-- Corona Karaoke including 3D audio, bring-your-own-alcohol if you like
-- Listening to and discussing podcasts together
-- Listening to Audio porn together
-- Collaborative planning of e.g. travel over distance
-- Doing e-learning together
-- In-browser high-quality audio conferencing
-- Software demos and user testing
-- Mob programming
-- Presenting and discussing slides
-- Virtual conference table with positional audio
-- Project management files and conferencing in one place
-- Secretary work, virtual personal assistant

 ## Architecture